jeffreysorgen/golf-club-sensors/activity.md

 - I think all I'm actually looking for is a real-time 3d representation connecting all the data points of the golf swing.
 The ML can figure out all the other stuff on its own when I send it in the right direction.
 - **is FFT useful here?** is this going to be like converting audio spectrograms?
 #
+If there were a way to CREATE a tiny microcontroller board which contains an IMU programmed the way I want to use it with the golf swing, then I can imagine that it might be useful in a wide variety of purposes.
+These purposes would center around collecting data from the IMU as it moves very swiftly through the air, or even in a very small area.
+I suppose it would be a bit like anomaly detection in the realm of machinery vibration.
+But this is movement.
+I'm trying to say that my knowledge from completing this golf club sensors project could extend into other areas.
+I don't know...
+I'm just rambling.
+But I intended to record some thoughts here, about having a tiny MCU with BLE module and associated memory chips involved, and could broadcast its data (I'm trying to develop this now) to receiving points along the way.
+(I'm imagining a subway train for some reason, and dropping off data along its path, becoming refreshed so it can collect more data.)
+This seems like just a data collection thing.
+It is.
+But I'd like to include ML inference AT THE SAME TIME.
+So, I would be able to collect information, apply a label to it based on its ML Categorization inference.

+In the golf swing, data is collected one swing at a time.
+This is what I was trying to describe.
+(But it went to a subway train instead.)
+There must be good ideas about how this motion capture can be utilized in this way.

+My project is designed to first collect data by labeling each swing myself, and expanding that dataset to having other people make the swing and label the swing good or not.
+I am trying to simplify this process so much that it is possible for a high school golf coach to collect data.
+And then I want to have that specific data incorporated into the available dataset, and then repeated, so that I can eventually collect the worlds first and largest dataset of good golf swings.

+**I know that's ambitious,** but it's a hard project and I want to get it done, for the experience.
+#
+#
+Immeditate needs: I am hoping to capture the attention of someone.
+I don't know who or why or how, but I am trying to listen creatively where I can for opportunities.